jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_releasenotes_resolvedissues.md

 Corrected a problem where Playback Rewind of CPU Usage and SQL Activity Summary showed data inconsistent with real time analysis. | SOSSE-7216
 When monitoring Windows Server on the CPUs drilldown, CPU Utilization chart, corrected a problem with the Arrange by Name setting. | SoSSE-7131
 Corrected a problem where the Spotlight Client crashed while using the SQL Server, SQL Activity drilldown, Query Execution Statistics page. | SOSSE-6969
+Corrected a problem where timestamp data was missing from the SQL Server Health Report. | SOSSE-6398 The SQL Server, Support Services drilldown, SQL Agent Jobs page now shows "not supported in playback mode" for the Job History and SQL Agent Job Status panels. | SOSSE-6274

 {% include links.html %}